Forgiveness After a Bipolar Diagnosis: My Healing Story

 Looking Ahead: Part 2 Is Coming Soon

-Because the next chapter of healing isn’t about pretending everything is fine—It’s about finding peace in the truth.
+Because the next chapter of healing isn’t about pretending everything is fine—it’s about finding peace in the truth.

 Your Turn: What Do You Need to Forgive Yourself For?